Crunchy, delicious vegan mango biscotti with the addictive, sunny flavor of Indian mangos. You won't be able to stop at one!

 - 2 cups all-purpose flour

-- ½ tsp powdered green cardamom seeds (optional, but amazing)
+- ½ teaspoon ground cardamom (optional, but amazing)

 - ¾ cup cornmeal

-- ¾ cup mango puree or pulp (I used the alphonso mango pulp I buy from the Indian grocery store, Feel free to use pureed fresh mangoes)
+- ¾ cup mango puree (I used the alphonso mango pulp I buy from the Indian grocery store, Feel free to use pureed fresh mangoes)

 - ¾ cup sugar